soumenkm/soumenkm.github.io/_posts/2024-07-22-gpt2-from-scratch-part-1.md

 <|endoftext|> token id:  4933
 ```

 When I give the path of the book `pg1513.txt`, then the tokenizer creates the vocabulary from the contents of that book.
-It creates overall `4934` tokens from the corpus and some of the tokens and its corresponding token IDs can be seen in the output.
+It creates overall `4934` tokens from the corpus and some tokens and its corresponding token IDs can be seen in the output.
 As expected, the `<|endoftext|>` token gets the last entry in the vocabulary as a special token.

 ```python
 orig_text = "I love machine learning.
 Do you also love ML?"